Skip to content

 )

-From Files and URLs
+Loading from Files and URLs

-# Load from JSON file
+# Load mapping definition from a local JSON file

 structure_map = mapper.load_structure_map("patient-mapping.json")

-targets, _ = mapper.execute_mapping(structure_map, source_data)
+targets = mapper.execute_mapping(structure_map, source_data)

-# Load from URL
+# Load mapping from a FHIR server or web URL

 structure_map = mapper.load_structure_map(